+In particular, \autoref{GL(R,I)} applies in the case that $R$ is a ring of stable rank $t=r$, and $R/I$ is a Euclidean domain.
 It follows from the work of Putman and Sam \cite{PutmanSamLinearGroups} that $H_i(\GL_n(R,I))$ has finite central stability degree when $R$ is the ring of integers in an algebraic number field.
 However, their techniques do not give an explicit central stability range or address congruence subgroups with infinite quotients $R/I$.